billpatterson/modding/rwtf-modlist/install.md

 ## Wabajack info file

-You will also need to download the wabbajack info file for this modlist for wabbajack to use:
+You will also need to download the wabbajack config file for this modlist for wabbajack to use:

 [RWTF wabbajack file](https://github.com/billpatterson/modding/blob/main/rwtf-modlist/wabbajack/RWTF_wabbajack.7z)

 Download that file and unzip it.
-It contains the "wabbajack info file" you need to feed into Wabbajack to tell it what to install.
+It contains the _Requiem-WTF.wabbajack_ file you need to feed into Wabbajack to tell it what to install.

 ## Paid AE Update CC Content

-It's assumed that the additional Creation Club items included in the **paid** Anniversary Edition update is not installed.
+This modlist does not use the additional Creation Club items included in the **paid** Anniversary Edition update.
 (This means all the extra CC content that comes with the _paid_ AE update, not the four "everyone gets these for free" items included in general AE update.)

 If you have this added CC content, and leave it active, you will have spam of non-reqtified problematic quests in game).